shaik1002/biggitlabbomb/doc/user/application_security/policies/pipeline_execution_policies.md

 ## Behavior with `[skip ci]`

 To prevent a regular pipeline from triggering, users can push a commit to a protected branch with `[skip ci]` in the commit message.
 However, jobs defined with a pipeline execution policy are always triggered, as the policy ignores the `[skip ci]` directive.
 This prevents developers from skipping the execution of jobs defined in the policy, which ensures that critical security and compliance checks are always performed.

-## Interaction with scan execution policies

-When you use pipeline execution policies with the `override_ci` strategy, be aware that this can affect the behavior of [scan execution policies](scan_execution_policies.md):

-- The scan execution policy may be overridden if both pipeline execution policies and scan execution policies are configured for a project, and the pipeline execution policy uses the `override_ci` strategy.

-This is because the `override_ci` strategy removes all CI/CD configuration that is defined on the project level, including policies.

-To ensure that both pipeline execution policies and scan execution policies are applied:

-- Consider using a different strategy for pipeline execution policies, such as `inject_ci`.
-- If you must use `override_ci`, include the scanner templates that you require in your pipeline execution policy to maintain the desired security scans.

-Support for improvements in the integration between these policy types is proposed in [issue 504434](https://gitlab.com/gitlab-org/gitlab/-/issues/504434).

 ## Examples